top of page

-Jesus Is Our Living Hope Because We Will Be Like Him
+Jesus Is Our Living Hope in Times of Testing

 People without hope quit.
 Darkness swallows them alive.
 1 Peter provides hope when our faith is severely tested.